Defence Software Development

 Training qualification records managed through paper files with no automated expiry tracking across a large personnel base

 When qualification records for hundreds or thousands of personnel are maintained through paper files or disconnected spreadsheets, the organisation has no systematic way to identify who is approaching qualification expiry until a compliance check reveals it.
-Personnel are deployed to roles they are no longer qualified for.
+Personnel get deployed to roles they're no longer qualified for.
 A qualification management system that tracks currency across the entire personnel base and alerts before expiry prevents the compliance failure rather than identifying it after the fact.

 4. 04